BruceEckel/ThinkingInPython/src/DeveloperGuide.rst

 When you are ready to share your work have others review, register a branch.

-.. note:: Once you create a branch, there is no easy way to remove it.

 .. note:: You can re-use one branch for multiple bug fixes.